Galanthus nivalis - Snowdrop

 Ecology and distribution

 Galanthus nivalis is native to the Caucasus in large parts of Europe, including Great Britain, France, Germany, and Eastern Europe.
 The plant prefers moist, well -permeable soils and thrives particularly well in deciduous forests, on river banks and meadows.
-It is frost -resistant and can also thrive under a blanket of snow, which has brought her the German name "snowdrop".
+It is frost -resistant and can also thrive under a blanket of snow, which has brought her the name "snowdrop".

 The propagation takes place both vegetatively through daughter onions and generative through seeds.
 In the great outdoors, the vegetative increase plays a larger role, since seed germination can take several years for a bloomable plant.